-1 escape hatch, 1 side lights,
+1 deck ventilator, 6 side lights, 2 folding hatches

 2.12 Board ducts, sea water valves

 Openings below the water line are possible weak spots.
 That is why we pay special attention to them.
 All board ducts in the underwater part, with the exception of the duct for the transmitter of the echo sounder, consist of brass-made screwed joints with spherical sea valves and hose nipples.
 All hose connections are secured with two clips each.